History of Chechnya: Second Chechen War and its consequences

 Both the federal and separatist armies have been widely criticized by human rights groups such as Amnesty International for alleged war crimes committed during the two Chechen wars, including accusations on both sides of rape, torture, looting, and the murder of civilians.
 The Russian military has been repeatedly reported to have used vacuum bombs and bombed white-flag bearing civilian vessels (see the Katyr-Yurt Massacre) by international charity groups.
 Dozens of mass graves (created by the Russian side) containing hundreds of corpses have been uncovered since the beginning of the Chechen wars in 1994.
 As of June 2008, there were 57 registered locations of mass graves in Chechnya.
 According to Amnesty International, thousands may be buried in unmarked graves including up to 5,000 civilians who disappeared since the beginning of the Second Chechen War in 1999.
 In 2008, the largest mass grave found to date was uncovered in Grozny, containing some 800 bodies from the First Chechen War in 1995.
 Russia's general policy to the Chechen mass graves is to not exhume them.

 The two wars have left millions of people living in poverty, up to half a million refugees, and most of the infrastructure destroyed.
 Kadyrov claims that since then Northern Chechnya and Grozny have been rebuilt.
 These claims have been refuted by most other sources (such as Tony Wood), who note that most of the revenue has gone to the construction of Kadyrov's private mansion for his clan and his expensive birthday celebration.
 In a CNN interview, Kadyrov once compared the Chechen people to a pet lion cub, stating that "...[they] will either learn to be obedient or it will kill me".

-Recent events have suggested that Russia could come into conflict with even Kadyrov.
-Recently Ramzan Kadyrov has also made statements seeming to support broad autonomy, criticizing Russian attempts to make a "North Caucasus" district, inviting back separatist leader Akhmad Zakayev, and very warm support for Abkhaz independence.
-Conversely, when Kadyrov started a campaign in October 2010 to crack down on bridenapping, the Russian press responded with criticism claiming that he was trying to use it to seize more autonomy.
-Furthermore, Putin's current policy for internal division of the Russian Federation is not at all pleasing for advocates of self-determination (or, for Kadyrov, the retainment of his personal power): it advocates "enlargement of regions of Russia".
-Sergei Mironov stated on March 30, 2002, that "89 federation subjects is too much, but larger regional units are easier to manage" and that the goal was to merge them into 7 federal districts.
-Gradually, over time, ethnic republics were to be abolished to accomplish this goal of integration.